Complete Guide: Installing Manjaro with Secure Boot Enabled

 User

-The reasoning creating the user lastly is the theming packages.
-Those packages are installed to /etc/skel and used as skeleton when creating new users.
+The reason for creating the user is the theming packages.
+Those packages are installed to /etc/skel and used as a skeleton when creating new users.

 Choose a username and replace $USERNAME below with the chosen username